mlcommons/GaNDLF/docs/extending.md

 ```

 ### Create your own logger
-You can create and configure your own logger in the `GANDLF\logging_config.yaml`.
+You can create and configure your own logger by updating the file `GANDLF/logging_config.yaml`.